Dual Diagnosis Treatment Fairmont, WV

 Valley Healthcare System Act Unit

-Valley Healthcare System Act Unit is a dual diagnosis treatment center in Fairmont, WV that provides treatment services for substance use and mental health disorders that include psychotic disorders as well as avoidant personality disorder.
+Valley Healthcare System Act Unit is a dual diagnosis treatment center in Fairmont, WV that provides treatment services for mental health and substance use disorders that include dependent personality disorder as well as schizoid personality disorder.

 Address: 100 Crosswind Drive, Fairmont, WV 26554 in Marion County